 Is it worth the upgrade?

-Who is the Razer Kaira Pro for?
+Who should get the Razer Kaira Pro?

 - Gamers looking for something to match their shiny new console.